Code-Institute-Submissions/Finess_Interios/README.md

 ## Contact form

-Users cannot submit an empty form.
+1. Users cannot submit an empty form.

-Users cannot submit a wrong format on email address field.
+2. Users cannot submit a wrong format on email address field.

-Success message appears in the end.
+3. Success message appears in the end.

-I have developed a responsive page, using Flex, to make it more responsive.
+4. I have developed a responsive page, using Flex, to make it more responsive.

 ## Testing

-There was an Error that appeared on line 33 of the navgation elements, for my close button for the nav elements where i've accidentally nested a div inside a ul. the error is now fixed;
+There was an Error that appeared on line 33 of the navgation elements, for my close button for the nav elements where I've accidentally nested a div inside a ul. the error is now fixed;

+No other erros were found in this project.

 ## Deployment

-I have done version control deployment, once the nav bar and footer were in place.

 During the process I have encountered some challenges in the media queries phase.
 Where with so many devices to cover.